zhongfu/tp/docs/UserGuide.md

 ### Mark a job as paid : `mark`

-Indicates that a job has been completed.<br>
+Indicates that a job has been completed.

 ❗️Caution: This is irreversible.

 Format: `mark JOBID`